lingtalfi/printScriptDir/README.md

 What is it?
 -----------------

-The [printScriptDir function]( https://github.com/lingtalfi/printScriptDir/blob/master/printScriptDir.sh ) returns the real directory from which it is executed.
+The [printScriptDir function]( https://github.com/lingtalfi/printScriptDir/blob/master/printScriptDir.sh ) returns the real directory from which a bash script is executed.

 It handles: